-The first step is to apply for Financial Aid through the FAFSA (Free Application for Student Aid) beginning October 1st each year, and make sure that you indicate on your FAFSA that you are interested in Work Study.
+The first step is to apply for Financial Aid through the Free Application for Student Aid (FAFSA) beginning October 1 each year and make sure you indicate interest in Work Study on your application.

-To qualify, a student must have completed a FAFSA form by the priority filing date of February 1st, and must demonstrate financial need (as determined by the federal government).
+Submitting a FAFSA by the priority filing date of February 1 is needed and must demonstrate financial need as determined by the federal government.

-Evergreen has more students who qualify for Work Study than there are funds available.
+Demand is high for Work Study and often there are more students who qualify than there are funds available.
 As a result, not everyone who is eligible will receive an award.

-Why does Work Study on average allow 10 hours a week?
+Why Does Work Study Average 10 Hours a Week?

-Among students who work 1-12 hours a week, working fewer hours increases graduation rates.
-76.2% of students who work 1-6 hours a week graduate with a Bachelor’s degree, compared with 71.5% of students who work 7-12 hours a week." (analysis of data from the Beginning Postsecondary Students Longitudinal Study)
+- Among students who work 1-12 hours a week, working fewer hours increases graduation rates.
+76.2% of students who work 1-6 hours a week graduate with a Bachelor’s degree, compared with 71.5% of students who work 7-12 hours a week.

 How Do Off-Campus Employers Hire a Work Study Student?